AnchoretY/AI_Security_Library/Conference.md

 #### [2018]

 《Effective Detection of Multimedia Protocol Tunneling using Machine Learning》https://www.usenix.org/conference/usenixsecurity18/presentation/barradas

-《The Battle for New York: A Case Study of Applied Digital Threat Modeling at the Enterprise Level》【非技术】

 《SAQL: A Stream-based Query System for Real-Time Abnormal System Behavior Detection》   【非AI】